learningequality/kolibri/python_packages/kolibri-oidc-client-plugin/README.md

 ## Used claims

 This plugin will create a new user in the Kolibri database after it authenticates using the OIDC provider.
-From the [standard OIDC claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) the plugin will fetch these ones to add the information to the database:
+From the [standard OIDC claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) the plugin will fetch the following fields and add the information to the Kolibri user database:

 - `nickname` (or `username`)
 - `given_name`